What is a Canadian Certified Pedorthist?

 Currently Western University is the only school in Canada that provides the two additional courses required by The College of Pedorthics of Canada to apply for the C. Ped (C) examination (Pedorthic Approach to Footwear and Footwear Modification and Foot Orthoses Theory).

-When can I take the C. Ped (C) and C. Ped Tech (C) examinations?
+When can I take the C. Ped (C) examinations?

 The College of Pedorthics of Canada holds two exam sessions each year: one in the spring and one in the fall.
 The spring session of the C. Ped (C) is held the second Saturday in March and the fall session is held the first Saturday after Thanksgiving.
 Only candidates who pass the written examination can take the practical examination which is scheduled for the first Saturday in May and the last Saturday in November.

-Where can I write the C. Ped (C) and C. Ped Tech (C) examinations?
+Where can I write the C. Ped (C) examinations?

 There are examination centres in Vancouver, Calgary, Winnipeg, Toronto and Halifax.
 French speaking candidates may write the exam in French.

-How do I register for the C. Ped (C) and C. Ped Tech (C) examinations?
+How do I register for the C. Ped (C) examinations?

 What are the job opportunities for newly trained Pedorthists?

-The employment prospects for new graduates are excellent!
-In the last five years, the pedorthic profession in Canada has grown by 50 per cent and it continues to grow.
-With an increased awareness of the benefits of custom foot orthotics and appropriate footwear, and an aging population that wants to remain active, the number of patients looking for a footcare specialist is on the rise.
+Pedorthics is a growing profession and the employment prospects for new graduates are excellent!
+With an increased awareness of the benefits of custom foot orthotics and appropriate footwear, and an aging population that wants to remain active, the demand for pedorthic care continues to rise.

 What is the starting salary for a newly trained Pedorthist?

-According to a survey completed by PAC in 2011, the average total earnings for C. Ped (C)s with less than two years of experience is $40,300.
-The same survey revealed the mean income for Canadian Certified Pedorthists is $67,000.
+According to a survey completed by PAC in 2017, the average base salary for C. Ped (C)s with entry level experience is $45,453.

 Is a career in pedorthics right for me?